C-Stein/node-milestones/02-db-driven-applications/exercises/0*-postgresql-intro.md

 (3 rows)
 ```

 Let's create a new database and call it `testdb`.
-Run the following commands:
+Run the following command:

 `username=# CREATE DATABASE testdb;`

-Now that `testdb` has been created, running the `\l` command should output a list with your newly created database included.
+Now that `testdb` has been created, running the `\l` command should output a list of databases with the newly created database `testdb` included.

 ### Connecting to a Database

 In order to query a database, first you will need to connect to it. `testdb` will be the database that will be connected to for this example.
-Run the following command to connect:
+Run the following command to connect to it:

 ```
 username=# \c testdb;
 // OUTPUT => You are now connected to database "testdb" as user "yourusername".
 ```

-Now that there is a connection to the database, tables can be created.
+Now that there is a connection, tables can be created.

 ### Creating Tables

-Once a database has been created and you can connect, it is as simple as writing raw SQL statements to create tables, insert rows, and to query.
+Once a database has been created and you are connected, it is as simple as writing raw SQL statements to create tables, insert rows, and to query.

 For example, the following statement with create a table named `foods`: